vaidikbhesaniya/vaidikbhesaniya/README.md

 </h1>
 <h3 align="center">A software engineer and developer engineer from India.</h3>

-<p align="center">I'm a full stack software engineer, and an audio engineer.
-I enjoy making web applications and music as they both require a lot of creativity, and there's no limits to what you can do.
+<p align="center">I'm a full stack software engineer.
+I enjoy making web applications  require a lot of creativity, and there's no limits to what you can do.
 I yearn to always learn more to become a better programmer and version of myself.</p>

 ---